Different Interior Design Styles

 Her Interior Design consultation was well worth the time and money and was hugely valuable in helping us sort out the set up for our newly purchased home.

 She explored who we were and how we used our home and then offered advice on how best to layout our home to make the best use of it.
 She helped us to consider ideas we never would have come up with on our own.
 We are so grateful to have had that guidance before moving all of our belongings into the wrong location!
 Simone then provided us with personal shopping for the home and design consultations to help us set up and design of our unusually shaped living room and kitchen.

 These spaces went from being our biggest headache to being our favorite places!

 Thank you Simone for your talented eye for style and for sharing your wealth of local and international resources to source all of our various needs from furniture to curtains.
 Our home is far more functional and beautiful because of your help.”

 I hope you enjoyed reading about this project.
-To learn more about the design process, I invite you to read other cases studies in interior design projects.
-If you have been thinking about (partially) re-designing your home, but don’t know where to start, then please get in touch and book a free discovery call.
+To learn more about the design process, I invite you to read other Interior Design Case Studies.
+If you’d like to (partially) re-design your home, but don’t know where to start, then please get in touch and book a complimentary Discovery Call.